PHANTOM: A smoothed particle hydrodynamics and magnetohydrodynamics code for astrophysics

 Visit this group |

 We welcome and encourage contributions to Phantom development.
-Just get in touch.
+Here are some ways you can get involved:

 See below for phantom logos to use in your talks (phantomojis thanks to Arnaud Vericel).
 We can also post stickers!